SQream/sqream_docs/guides/access_control.rst

 =========

-The system which provides basic authentication and authorization for users in SQream DB.
+Access control provides authentication and authorization in SQream DB.

 Authentication: this is how the system checks that you are who you say you are.
 This is done using the familiar usernames and passwords.
 The role object is used for both users and groups (which can be used to manage permissions for multiple users together).